ChesterJGreen/student-workbook/src/reflections/wk1/quiz1.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
-it reorients a row or column to from a vertical progression to a horizontal and vice versa.
+it orients a row or column to from a vertical progression to a horizontal and vice versa.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
-height, width
+height and width
 ```